Student Email Frequently Asked Questions

 How do I change my primary address?

 You can choose your primary address here: https://intranet.law.duke.edu/mailforwarding/ (you must be on campus or using the Duke VPN to access this Intranet site).
-Please use this site and not the OIT Self-Service site to change your primary address among Duke email aliases, if LAWnet is not primary.
+You must use this site and not the OIT Self-Service site to change your primary address among Duke email aliases, if LAWnet is not primary.

 Will a change in primary address be immediate?

 Any change in primary address takes place overnight.
 Duke email alias changes also take some time to propagate.
 The global address list may take a few days to update on your computer or handheld device, and that may make it seem as if you're still using your old address.
 To reassure yourself, send email to see what shows up in the From address.
 (Note that the profile name in Outlook or other email applications may not automatically update, despite the fact that the email address has changed.)

 I see I can also change my LAWnet address - any reason I can't change my LAWnet address to email@example.com?

 Yes.
 LAWnet email addresses are meant to reflect the name and identity of the holder.
 We generally require at least a first initial and last name, but we do review each special request.

 I am an owner or a moderator of a Duke Law email list, but can't access it any more since my primary address has changed.

 Please contact email@example.com to have your new primary address added; let us know if you want us to remove your old primary address at the same time.

 Wait - I don't remember what lists I'm an owner or moderator for.

 If you use Gmail or an IMAP account that can send from your old primary address, send a plain-text message to firstname.lastname@example.org with "Which" (without the quotes) in the body.
 Otherwise, contact email@example.com with the old primary address and ask for the Duke Law email lists associated with that address.